Leading psychological resilience in the workplace

 Register now

-Psychological Resilience is attracting increasing attention in workplace discussions and is valued as an important employee attribute.
+Psychological Resilience is gaining increasing attention in workplace discussions and is recognised as a vital employee attribute.

-Resilience is sometimes seen as an inherent trait that someone either does or doesn’t possess, however resilience can be learnt and continually developed over the lifespan, especially if the environment encourages and nurtures personal growth.
+Resilience is often viewed as an inherent trait that one either has or doesn’t; however, it can be learned and continually developed throughout life, especially in environments that encourage and nurture personal growth.

-Leaders can play a critical role in developing resilience in the workplace.
-By consistently following a few key principles, leaders can be sources of encouragement and support for employees to continually improve, bounce back, develop an internal focus, and to have a positive, forward-looking outlook.
+Leaders play a critical role in fostering resilience in the workplace.
+By consistently applying a few key principles, leaders can become sources of encouragement and support, helping employees to continually improve, bounce back, develop an internal focus, and maintain a positive, forward-looking outlook.

-This one-day masterclass will focus on self-assessment and reflection to evaluate how well participants are modelling and developing personal resilience, as well as how to grow resilience in others.
+This one-day masterclass will focus on self-assessment and reflection, enabling participants to evaluate how well they are modelling and developing personal resilience, as well as how they can nurture resilience in others.

 About the facilitator